Chart Color Schemes

 Employment

-Five Dock - Abbotsford has an educated workforce with a notable presence in the technology sector.
-Its unemployment rate is 2.8%, lower than Greater Sydney's 4.2%.
+Five Dock - Abbotsford has a highly educated workforce with notable representation in the technology sector.
+The unemployment rate was 2.8% as of June 2025, which is lower than Greater Sydney's rate of 4.2%.

-Finance & insurance has notable concentration, with employment levels at 1.3 times the regional average.
+Finance & insurance has notable concentration with employment levels at 1.3 times the regional average.
 Retail trade shows lower representation at 7.5% versus the regional average of 9.3%.
-Over the year to June 2025, employment increased by 3.9% while labour force increased by 4.2%, raising unemployment by 0.3 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.6%, labour force expand by 2.9%, and unemployment rise by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% with an unemployment rate of 4.3%.
-National projections forecast total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Five Dock - Abbotsford's industry mix suggests local growth of approximately 7.1%% over five years and 14.3% over ten years.
+Over the 12 months to June 2025, employment increased by 3.9%, labour force increased by 4.2%, causing unemployment rate to rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest Five Dock - Abbotsford's employment could increase by approximately 7.1% over five years and 14.3% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment